 To set up a Zoom Room on the Zoom web portal:

-- Sign into the Zoom web portal with the credentials for the master account that you used to link the Zoom for Alexa skill in A4B.
+- Sign in to the Zoom web portal as the parent account that you linked the Alexa For Zoom Rooms skill to in A4B.

 - Create or identify a separate Zoom room for each Echo device.
 See Add Zoom Rooms for instructions.

-Important: The name of the Zoom room must be the same as the scope value of Zoom for Alexa in A4B, which was done in Step 6: Edit Room Skill Configuration.
+Important: The name of the Zoom room must be the same as the scope value of Alexa For Zoom Rooms in A4B, which was done in Step 6: Edit Room Skill Configuration.